bobby-tablez/Enable-All-The-Logs/README.md

 The ` -config` argument is used to supply a direct URL your own Sysmon XML config file, rather than the default mentioned above.

+The ` -driver` argument modifies the Sysmon driver name.
+Useful for counter-analysis or evasive operations.

+The ` -name` argument renames the Sysmon binary prior to installation.
+This effectively modifies the service name.
+Again, useful for evasive operations.
+Source: https://www.darkoperator.com/blog/2018/10/5/operating-offensively-against-sysmon

 ### Execute via PowerShell:
 ```powershell
 irm https://raw.githubusercontent.com/bobby-tablez/Enable-All-The-Logs/main/enable_logs.ps1|iex